2025 Villach stabbing attack: Attack

 The attack took place at 15:33 on the Hauptplatz pedestrian zone, located in the historic city center of Villach.
 A man began randomly stabbing pedestrians using a knife.

-The attack was disrupted by the intervention of 42-year-old Allaaeddin Alhalabi, a Syrian food delivery worker, who had seen two of the injured while driving past the scene and proceeded to ram the suspect, standing around three metres away, with his VW car.
-The suspect was thrown back several metres, losing his knife and being lightly injured.
-Alhalabi had intended to get out of his car and hold the suspect down, but bystanders began hitting the car, believing it to be another part of the attack.
+The attack was disrupted by the intervention of 42-year-old Alaaeddin Alhalabi, a Syrian food delivery worker, who had seen two of the injured while driving past the scene and proceeded to ram the perpetrator, standing around three metres away, with his VW car.
+The perpetrator was thrown back several metres, losing his knife and being lightly injured.
+Alhalabi had intended to get out of his car and hold the perpetrator down, but bystanders began hitting the car, believing it to be another part of the attack.
 Alhalabi instead drove away and called police.
 Alhalabi's intervention was later credited by police spokesperson Rainer Dionisio as helping to limit the scope of the attack.

-The suspect got up from the ground shortly after, but did not continue the attack and sat down on a bench instead.
-Police arrived to arrest the suspect seven minutes after the first emergency call was placed.
+The perpetrator got up from the ground shortly after, but did not continue the attack and sat down on a bench instead.
+Police arrived to arrest the perpetrator seven minutes after the first emergency call was placed.
 Bystanders, who included a nurse, rendered first aid on some of the injured during this time.